neil-vqa/data-viz/index.md

 ## Volcano Eruption Explorer [(Interactive!)](https://eruption-explorer.herokuapp.com/)

-One of the most satifying projects I've done. *Pacific Ring of Fire* is no joke.
+One of the most satifying map projects I've done. *Pacific Ring of Fire* is no joke.
 [Click me!
 I'll take you to the web app.](https://eruption-explorer.herokuapp.com/)

 ![xplorer](erupt-xplor.png)